 physical – runs on dedicated bare-metal compute nodes.
 Use this for high-performance CPU jobs.

-physical-gpu – runs on bare-metal nodes equipped with GPUs (e.g. A100).
+physical-gpu – runs on bare-metal nodes equipped with GPUs (e.g. NVIDIA A100).
 Use this for GPU-accelerated workloads.

 srun